 The Counselling Centre at Lambton College offers counselling for any student who may be experiencing stressful events in their life.

-Learning Bridge Testing and Tutoring offers peer tutoring for students who are having academic difficulties at the Sarnia campus.
+Tutoring Services offers peer tutoring for students who are having academic difficulties at the Sarnia campus.

 The Library Resource Centre at Lambton College's Sarnia campus offers various resources for students including databases, journals, e-books, and e-videos.
 The centre also offers services for students including borrowing services, referencing services, audio visual materials, and library research assistance.